 Let’s learn more about these majestic seabirds on World Penguin Day.

 There are 18 extant species of penguins.
 Emperor is the largest of all species and can grow over 4 ft tall and weigh as much as 45 kg (nearly 100 pounds).
-The little blue penguin, also called fairy penguin or blue penguin, is the smallest of all species, standing at an average height of about 30 cm and weigh between 1 to 1.5 kg.
+The little blue penguin, also called fairy penguin or blue penguin, is the smallest of all species, standing at an average height of about 30 cm and weighing between 1 to 1.5 kg.

 In 2019 archaeologists found the largest penguin fossils in New Zealand.
 It is estimated that this giant animal was 1.6m tall and weighed up to 80 kg.